morganthomas/portfolio/README.md

 **Source:** https://github.com/morganthomas/servant-client-js

+### pseudo-inverse-category

+This Haskell library defines the concept of pseudo-inverse categories, which are categories where each morphism has a pseudo-inverse.
+Pseudo-inverses are a relaxation of the concept of inverses of morphisms.
+Every inverse is a pseudo-inverse but not vice versa.
+This library defines the category EndoIso, the motivating example of a pseudo-inverse category, where the morphisms are compositions of an endomorphism with an isomorphism.
+This library also characterizes core Shpadoinkle abstractions (`Continuation m`, `Html m`, `Prop m`, and `Props m`) as endofunctors of the `EndoIso` category.
+That is the motivating application of these concepts: to illustrate the functorial nature of Shpadoinkle continuations and abstractions built on top of them.

 ### Compactable and Categorical Compactable

 This is a Haskell abstraction which greatly generalizes `catMaybes`.
 Isaac Shapira is primarily responsible for this library, but I helped him to flesh out the concept.
 I am also responsible for generalizing the concept of Compactable from the category of Haskell types and functions to arbitrary Categories, in the Categorical Compactable library, which is still only a sketch.
 Perhaps we will unify these two libraries someday.